ynput/ayon-documentation/website/docs/addon_applications_admin.md

 </details>

-### What does AYON offer to customize the application environments ?
+### What does AYON offer to customize the application environments?

-<details><summary>What does AYON offer to customize the application environments ?</summary>
+<details><summary>What does AYON offer to customize the application environments?</summary>

 > Originally answered by Roy Nieterau on ynput's forums [Maya - User prefs and studio prefs](https://community.ynput.io/t/maya-user-prefs-and-studio-prefs/1683/3)